 For example, I mostly only use the most basic brushes to draw.
 As I said before, I like to keep things simple.

 However, I’ve been trying to experiment with different things to get to know Procreate better.
 By doing this, I can also evolve my art skills.

 For example, you can use Gradient Maps (just like you do in Clip Studio Paint here) to make simple corrections to your artwork’s colors.
 By using these, you can also drastically change your illustration’s mood.

 Now, this might be a very obvious filter to use if you’re more of a veteran artist, but something very easily overlooked for a beginner.

-With the click of a button, you can make improvements in your artwork, with almost no effort!
+With the click of a button, you can improve your artwork, with almost no effort!

 If you like to create mandala designs or other symmetrical patterns, you also have an option to help you out with that!